radiac/django-tagulous/tagulous/docs/installation.rst

 Settings
 --------

-If you want to use tagulous constants, you will need to ``from tagulous.constants import *`` at the top of your settings.

 ``TAGULOUS_AUTOCOMPLETE_JS``
     List of paths under ``STATIC_URL`` to any javascript files which are required for tagulous autocomplete.
 These will be added to the form media